 The whistleblower process is how an employee or subcontractor can raise a concern about potential wrongdoing occurring at, or relating to, the Indian Point site during site remediation and decommissioning activities.
 Filing a complaint to DPS as described below does not automatically grant whistleblower status.
-Please see below for further information on whistleblower law.
+Please see common questions and answers for more information.

 Under Public Service Law, the New York Public Service Commission possesses general supervisory powers over electric plants in the State of New York, including retired nuclear power reactors and their associated systems, structures, fuel and waste storage facilities, and fixtures and personal property.
 This includes Indian Point.